Gastrointestinal & Hepatobiliary Pathology Fellowship

 Requirements

-To qualify, candidates must have completed 2 years anatomic pathology minimum (3 years preferred), or Board eligibility/certification in AP/CP.
+• Two completed years anatomic pathology minimum (3 years preferred), or Board eligibility/certification in AP/CP.

 Salary